ma-sharifi/recipeapi/how_to_test.md

 2. Pass this token as a parameter 'Authorization:Bearer Bearer abcxwy...' to HTTPie reqest.

 ## Swagger:
+For using swagger first of all, you need to issue a token.
+Then apply this token to swagger.
+All APIs have example.
+For sake of simplicity you can use them.
 Call API '/v1/users/login' with your username and get the Bearer Token, Then click on Authorize button at the up right of the swagger main page.
 Paste the token here.
 At last click on 'Authorize'.
 You can try other APIs now.
 >http://localhost:8080/swagger-ui/index.html

+## Postman
+Provided different request for different user Mahdi and Alex.
+I categorized them by folder.
+You need just import this file into your Postman.
+There is a Postman file of this project in this path located [here](postman/recipea.postman_collection.json)

 ## HTTPie